MikhailLoginov/waxom/readme.md

-# Piroll
+# Waxom

-This project is a training project that consists of 5 pages and is made from prepeared design.
+This project is a training project from prepeared design

 # Local setup